 Sometimes our baby poops a lot and it’s uncontrollable.
 I’m sure you don’t want your baby pooping on their cloth diapers.
 It can be messy, I know.

 What we do is we only start using cloth diapers when our baby has pooped already in the morning.
-But if it’s almost noon already and she hadn’t pooped yet, then we’ll switch her to cloth nappies until we find her feeling uneasy or if she’s farting a few imes.
+But if it’s almost noon already and she hadn’t pooped yet, then we’ll switch her to cloth nappies until we find her feeling uneasy or if she’s farting a few times.
 You’ll see some signs if your baby is about to poop.
-From the time you notice these signs, better use disposable diapers for the mean time.
+From the time you notice these signs, better use disposable diapers for the meantime.

 It’s cheating on the cloth diaper day challenge though.
 Haha but if you don’t want to cheat you can bring your baby to a potty trainer, and sit them there(not alone, okay?) unless your baby is like 4 months old or less.
 You may not be able to assist them in sitting.